Struggling with getting your children to do chores without nagging or complaining? Learn what to do when your kids refuse to do chores.

 Now though, not only do they not want to do chores, they’re outright refusing them.

-Praise them for good behavior.
+1. Praise your child for good behavior

 You might think it’s impossible to praise them because they don’t do any chores.
 I had, after all, finished describing kids who outright ignore your requests.